LeToNode/Play2.0-CN-doc/javaGuide/tutorials/todolist/JavaTodoList.md

 }
 ```

 We use `bindFromRequest` to create a new form filled with the request data.
-If there is any errors in the form, we redisplay it (here we use **400 Bad Request** instead of **200 OK**).
+If there are any errors in the form, we redisplay it (here we use **400 Bad Request** instead of **200 OK**).
 If there are no errors, we create the task and then redirect to the tasks list.

 > **Note:** Read more about the [[Form submissions|JavaForms]].